AltSysrq/astrocol/README.md

   discarded.
 The generated implementation does not explicitly return, so this is only meaningful on void methods.

-- `recursive_fold` --- Defined with one parameter, which is a base name for a pair of functions.
-The implementation allocates a local instance ("the accumulator") of the return value, then calls a function named `BASE_init` (where `BASE` is the base name parameter) with a pointer to that value.
-It then recurses to all children as per `recursive`, except that the return values are passed to the second argument of `BASE_fold`, with a pointer to the accumulator as the first argument.
-The final value of the accumulator is returned.

 - `visit_parent` --- The method being invoked is called on the parent instance with the same arguments.
 If the method is non-void, the parent's return value is also the generated implementation's return value.